AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Lack of training data

-Collecting relevant and sufficient data can have various challenges.
-These challenges can lead to a lack of training data for computer vision systems.
-For example, gathering medical data is a challenge for data annotators.
-This is mainly due to the sensitivity and privacy aspects of healthcare data.
-Most medical images are either of a sensitive nature or are strictly private and are not shared by healthcare professionals and hospitals.
+Most medical images are either sensitive or strictly private and are not shared by healthcare professionals and hospitals.
 Additionally, it is possible that the developers do not have the resources to collect sufficient data.

-Recommendations: To ensure that you have adequate data to train your computer vision system, leverage outsourcing or crowdsourcing.
+To ensure that you have adequate data to train your computer vision system, leverage outsourcing or crowdsourcing.
 This way, the burden of collecting data and ensuring its quality will be transferred to a third-party specialist, and you can focus on developing the computer vision model.
 You can also work with a video data collection service to obtain high-quality visual datasets for your CV project.

 2. Inadequate hardware